Larkinnjm1/GLCM_svm_model/README.md

     * Grey level features.

 2. Texture Haralick features:
-    * GLCM(Grey Level Co-occurence Matrices) are generated per the parameters defined in the json file provided by the user against the ```python -h_lick_p" ``` flag when training a new model with the ```python train.py``` script.
+    * GLCM(Grey Level Co-occurence Matrices) are generated per the parameters defined in the json file provided by the user against the ```-h_lick_p" ``` flag when training a new model with the ```train.py``` script.
 Haralick parameters are then calculated from these GLCM's with the parameters for this again being defined in the same json file provided by the user.
-Refer to ```python glcm_feature_params.json``` for a template of how this can be generated.
+Refer to ```glcm_feature_params.json``` for a template of how this can be generated.
 The specific haralick feature types that can be calculated from these GLCM's are:
      * Contrast
      * Dissimilarity
      * Homogeneity